FlorianRakos/IoT-NotCapricorns/TeamThree/Ulrichs Lab Tasks.md

 # Teamfolder

-Here we store all the exercises, pictures and projects Jorrit, Luca and Cristina did in the exercise lectures of IoT.
+Here we store all the exercises, pictures and projects Jorrit, Luca and Cristina did in the exercise lectures from Ulrich.

 ## Index
 1. [Git and Kit](#1-git-and-kit)